 Due to limited staff, Campus Mail Services will not be delivering mail to departments for the time being.
-Mail will be sorted by department and staff may pick up and drop off mail and packages Mon. - Fri. from 8:30 a.m. to 2:50 p.m. at CMS.
+Mail will be sorted by department and staff may pick up and drop off mail and packages.
+Effective Tuesday, May 26, department mail pick-up/drop-off summer hours at Campus Mail Services will be 9:30 a.m. to 2:50 p.m.
+Monday through Friday.
 CMS is located below the Marketplace in the basement of the University Union.
 Please knock on the door.
 Mail already placed in locked boxes and in bins around campus will be picked up.
 For questions please email firstname.lastname@example.org.

 Customer Service Center